How to File an L&I Claim for Job Injuries in Washington State

 My L&I Claim Has a Problem

 Welcome to the club.
 Many L&I claims have problems.
-To solve L&I problems learn the law and be smart about the decisions you make.
+To solve L&I problems, learn the law and be smart about your decisions.

 Obligations of Injured Workers